abhiramramesh422-code/IMDB-Movie-Review-Dataset/README.md

 # IMDB-Movie-Review-Dataset

-OVERVIEW:
+Overview

-This project is a sentiment analysis classifier built to automatically determine whether movie reviews from the IMDb dataset are positive or negative.
-Using several machine learning models, the goal is to predict the sentiment behind a given review text.
+This project applies machine learning techniques to the IMDb movie review dataset in order to classify reviews as either positive or negative.
+The dataset consists of textual movie reviews with corresponding sentiment labels.
+The goal is to compare the performance of multiple models using standard evaluation metrics.

-DATASET:

-The dataset contains 50,000 movie reviews balanced evenly between positive and negative sentiments.
-It was sourced from IMDb and contains raw review text that needed preprocessing before training.

-DATA PREPROCESSING:

-The text was cleaned and transformed using TF-IDF vectorization to convert words and phrases into numerical features the models can understand.

-The sentiment labels were converted into binary format (positive=1, negative=0).

-The dataset was split into 80% training and 20% testing sets for evaluation.

-MODELS TRAINED:

-Four models were trained and compared on this task:
+Dataset

+File: IMDB Dataset.csv

+Columns:

+review: The text content of the movie review

+sentiment: The label associated with the review (positive or negative)

+The dataset contains an equal distribution of positive and negative reviews, ensuring balance for binary classification.

+Methodology

+Preprocessing

+Sentiment labels were converted to numerical values (positive → 1, negative → 0).

+Text data was transformed into numerical features using TF-IDF Vectorization with a vocabulary size limited to the top 5000 terms.

+Models Evaluated

 Logistic Regression

-Support Vector Machine (SVM)
+Linear Support Vector Machine (SVM)

-Naive Bayes
+Multinomial Naive Bayes

-Random Forest
+Random Forest Classifier

-Each model was trained using the TF-IDF features and the corresponding sentiment labels.

-EVALUATION METRICS:

-Model performance was assessed using:
+Evaluation Metrics

 Accuracy